 What Are the Best Mechanical Mods?

 If you feel that you’re ready to start vaping on a mechanical vape mod, why not get one of the best.
-We Vape Mods have put together a top 5 list of readily available mech mods currently on the market in 2019.
+We Vape Mods have put together a top 5 mech mods list that are readily available on the vaping market in 2019.
 They look good, function great and are also priced reasonably.

 1. Broadside Brizo 21700 Mechanical Mod

 The Brizo is the latest mechanical vape mod to be released by USA based company Broadside.
-It features a brand new firing system which is located on the lower end side of the mod.
+It features a new firing system which is located on the lower side of the mod.
 Surprisingly though you won’t get any arcing or hot button.
 You also don’t have to worry about any magnets and springs since it maintains constant contact over two points.
 The Brizo hits hard and consistently.
-Overall its a really good mechanical mod worth checking out.
+Overall it’s one of the best mechanical vape mod kits in our opinion.